dellswor/lost/src/README.txt

 Files:
-app.py - A Flask app to be run via mod_wsgi templates/
+app.py - A Flask app to be run via mod_wsgi config.py - Logic to find and read the configuration into memory lost_config.json - a sample configuration file templates/
     index.html - a template for the root path welcome.html - a template for the welcome page